 The Walled Garden

-An oasis of calm and tranquillity situated right in the centre of the Estate, the beautifully restored Walled Garden is a perfect venue for small intimate weddings and gatherings.
+An oasis of calm and tranquility situated right in the centre of the Estate, the beautifully restored Walled Garden is a perfect venue for small intimate weddings and gatherings.
 Completely enclosed and surrounded by high stone walls the walled garden has flowers beds, beautiful green lawns, a raised pergola overlooking the entire garden and a soothing water feature.
 As well as providing a beautiful backdrop for weddings the Walled Garden is also an ideal venue for a variety of special events.
 Whether you are looking to toast a birthday or anniversary or hold a charity event the Walled Garden adds a special atmosphere to any occasion.

 For more information please get in touch firstname.lastname@example.org